 The Coroner is required by state law (G.C.
 27491) to investigate all unnatural deaths, or deaths where the attending Medical Doctor is unable to state a cause of death as well as cases where the deceased has not been seen by a doctor for 20 days prior to death.
 Our responsibility is to establish positive identity of the deceased; determine the place, date and time; and the cause and classification of death.
 The Coroner’s investigation is not limited to the examination of the deceased, but may include interviews with family members and other witnesses, the collection of physical evidence and the safeguarding of personal property found at the death scene.

-When necessary, your loved one will be transported to the Sheriff's contract mortuary for safekeeping and/or further examination.
+When necessary, your loved one will be transported to the El Dorado County Morgue, located at the Sheriff's office.
 Your loved one will then be released to the family's authorized funeral home or cremation service.

 Contact the funeral home of your choice.
 They are prepared to assist you in making your selections and decisions.
 They will work closely with us to arrange the release of your loved one’s remains from our custody.
 They will also guide you in deciding how many certified copies of the death certificate that you will need and order them for you when they file with the county.

 Autopsies are not always necessary with every death investigated by the Coroner.
+An autopsy is necessary in cases when the decedents primary care physician is unable to determine the cause of death.
 Autopsies are performed only on those cases where it is required by law or where it is necessary to determine the cause of death.

 Our examination should not delay your funeral plans.
 The Coroner will complete their investigation as soon as possible (typically within 24-48 hours).